-The Italian motorcycle manufacturers have unveiled the all-new 2021 Ducati Monster via an online world premiere.
+2021 Ducati Monster Design: The Italian motorcycle manufacturers have unveiled the all-new 2021 Ducati Monster via an online world premiere.
 The surprise to Ducatisti is that the new monster will not be anything like the previous iteration, as the monster models were previously well known for their chunky and beefy design language.
 Ducati say that this new Monster draws its DNA from the model dated back to 1993 and namely reflects what is needed to get supreme fun when riding a bike.
 In other words, an engine, a seat, a tank, a handlebar.
-Furthermore, it integrates all the elements that characterize the iconic Monster models: the bison-back-shaped tank, the round headlight and a clean tail section.
+Furthermore, it integrates all the elements that characterize the iconic Monster models: the bison-back-shaped tank, a roundish headlight and a clean tail section.

-The 2021 Ducati Monster is equipped with a new suite of electronics for a more engaging ride experience.
+2021 Ducati Monster Electronics: A new suite of electronics makes the Monster a more engaging bike than ever before.
 It now gets a 4.3-inch TFT display similar to the one seen on the Panigale V4 where the three ride modes (Sport, Touring, and Urban) can be changed from.
 The bike also gets a bi-directional quickshifter, cornering ABS and eight-level traction control, wheelie control and launch control.
 There is also an optional system on offer that enables a smartphone to be connected to the bike.
 All of these electronic aids surely came into play at the track and have made the bike a friendly and forgiving one even for an inexperienced rider.

 2021 Ducati Monster Variants, Price and Availability: There are two variants of the motorcycle on offer – The Monster and the Monster +.
-While there is no difference to the variants mechanically, the bike has a few styling and design elements that have been changed to make each one stand apart.
-The most visible changes are the use of a small flyscreen at the front and a rear seat cowl.
-Ducati have announced that the standard model is priced at Rs 10.99 lakh and Rs 11.24 lakh for the Plus variant (ex-showroom prices).
-We look forward to a ride on this motorcycle to tell you all about the changes made to the iconic Monster.
+While there is no difference to the variants mechanically, the bike has a couple of design elements that have been changed to make each one stand apart.
+The changes include a small flyscreen at the front and a rear seat cowl.
+The standard bike is priced at Rs 10.99 lakh and Rs 11.24 lakh for the Plus variant (ex-showroom prices).
+Watch out for a detailed first ride review in the upcoming issue of Bike India magazine.